OverviewTeaching: 15 min

 Spreadsheets are good for data entry, but in reality we tend to use spreadsheet programs for much more than data entry.
 We use them to create data tables for publications, to generate summary statistics, and make figures.

 Generating tables for publications in a spreadsheet is not optimal - often, when formatting a data table for publication, we’re reporting key summary statistics in a way that is not really meant to be read as data, and often involves special formatting (merging cells, creating borders, making it pretty).
-We advise you to do this sort of operation within your document editing software.
+Cutting and pasting from a spreadsheet to a document software (like Word) can have unpredictable results.
+We advise you to create tables within these document software using the document’s own table editing software.

 The latter two applications, generating statistics and figures, should be used with caution: because of the graphical, drag and drop nature of spreadsheet programs, it can be very difficult, if not impossible, to replicate your steps (much less retrace anyone else’s), particularly if your stats or figures require you to do more complex calculations.
 Furthermore, in doing calculations in a spreadsheet, it’s easy to accidentally apply a slightly different formula to multiple adjacent cells.
 When using a command-line based statistics program like R or SAS, it’s practically impossible to apply a calculation to one observation in your dataset but not another unless you’re doing it on purpose.